Alison Rose: The bank boss caught up in the Nigel Farage row

 The government has been slowly selling its stake in the company, with public ownership falling below 50% for the first time since the bailout last year.

-Dame Alison, who was raised in a military family that travelled widely, has previously dipped her toe in politics, leading a review of female entrepreneurship for the government in 2019 prior to becoming chief executive.
-She is also a co-leader of the UK government's energy efficiency task force.
+Dame Alison, who was raised in a military family that travelled widely, led a review of female entrepreneurship for the government in 2019 prior to becoming chief executive.
+She was named to Prime Minister Rishi Sunak's new business council just days ago.

 It was after she led this review that rumours started circulating that she would become the boss of the then RBS-group.